Accountability and Homelessness

 Encourage “Modular” Housing

-Modular housing, which I recently inspected in Vancouver B.C., is built in a factory and assembled on site.
+Modular apartment buildings, which I recently inspected in Vancouver B.C., are built in a factory and assembled on site.
 It can be attractive and good quality while costing less — and it is constructed much faster than traditional housing so we can get people experiencing homelessness into housing quickly.
 It should ultimately be built with union labor.

 Lower Land Costs

 Rather than selling or giving away publicly owned “surplus” land (such as a utility substation no longer needed), city officials should use long-term leases to rent the land to low-income housing operators.
 Long-term leases of land lower the overall cost of a new housing project while enabling the public to retain public land and the operator to obtain bank financing to construct the housing.

 Fund Only Programs Proven to Work